 4. Veggie chips

-You can feed them to children in moderation with yummy veggie dips, such as garlic and dill yogurt dip, Egyptian beetroot dip, or tuna dip.
+You can feed them to children in moderation with yummy veggie dips, such as garlic and dill yogurt dip, ranch dressing, Egyptian beetroot dip, or tuna dip.

 5. Zucchini boat

-Zucchini boat is a versatile dish that one can serve as snacks or during main meals.
+Zucchini boat is a fun and versatile dish to serve as a snack or during main meals.
 To make this tasty snack, you need peeled zucchini (cooked or baked) and vegetable filling.
 Red onions, green pea, carrot, corn, sweet potato, arugula, and mushrooms are some veggies that usually go into the filling.

 In addition, you can add low-fat cheese, herbs, and protein-rich foods such as tofu to make the snack more delectable.